AverageHelper/recorded-finance/README.md

 ### The Goal

-The aim of Accountable is to be cross-platform and portable.
-Eventually, I plan to have an Android client on the F-droid store, an iOS app on the App Store, and a website as well.
-The self-host option will always be available, and I intend for this project to always be open-source.
+The aim of this project is to be a cross-platform and portable place to keep personal financial records.
+There will always be a way to self-host the storage server, and I intend for this project to always be open-source.

 ## Setup